tyronedunmore/animal-card/README.md

 # animal-card

-Created an animal-card with image and description.
+animal-card with image and description.